cyberSandshrew/character-controller/README.md

 thr Grapple Gun uses a Line Renderer to attach and swing on objects labeled ground

 breakable script is super simple script that will destroy an object after a set amount of time

+all of these scripts can be used independently